shreya-328/HR-Analysis/README.md

 ## 🔍 Project Overview

+“The goal was to understand why employees are leaving and identify key factors contributing to attrition.”

 This project uses the HR Analytics: Employee Attrition & Performance dataset from Kaggle to explore, model, and report on factors that lead to employee attrition, understand employee performance patterns, and provide actionable insights for workforce retention and HR decision-making.
 (https://www.kaggle.com/datasets/mahmoudemadabdallah/hr-analytics-employee-attrition-and-performance)